Multi-Winner Voting with Approval Preferences: Trichotomous Preferences and Incomplete Information

-In this survey we consider the variant of the committee election model where agents vote by specifying sets of approved candidates.
-Several recent works study (mostly from an algorithmic point of view) an extended variant of this model, where the ballots are trichotomous, that is where each voter can approve, disapprove or remain neutral with regard to a candidate. \citet{zhou2019parameterized} focuses on CC, PAV, and SAV, and generalize these rules to trichotomous votes; \citet{bau-den:mav_trichotomous} and \citet{bau-den-rey:manipulation_multiwinner} focus on AV and MAV. \citet{bau-boh-rey-sch-sel:minimax_ell_blocks} further extend MAV to the case where each voter assigns each candidate to one of $\ell$ predefined buckets, where $\ell$ is a parameter.
+In this book we consider the variant of the multi-winner election model where agents vote by specifying sets of approved candidates.
+Several recent (mostly algorithmic) works study an extended variant of this model, where the ballots are trichotomous, i.e., where each voter can approve, disapprove or remain neutral with regard to a candidate.
+This model is discussed in detail by \citet{brams1978approval} and \citet{lines1986approval}. \citet{bau-den:mav_trichotomous} and \citet{bau-den-rey:manipulation_multiwinner} generalise AV and MAV to trichotomous votes and explore related algorithmic questions.
+This line of work has been continued by \citet{liu2016parameterized}.
+Further, \citet{bau-boh-rey-sch-sel:minimax_ell_blocks} extend MAV to the case where each voter assigns each candidate to one of $\ell$ predefined buckets, where $\ell$ is a parameter. \citet{zhou2019parameterized} introduce variants of CC, PAV, and SAV for trichotomous ballots and study questions regarding parameterized complexity.
+Finally, \citet{talmon2021proportionality} define and study notions of proportionality in the trichotomous setting.
+In general, many questions regarding the trichotomous model remain unanswered.
+In particular, an axiomatic analysis is mostly missing (with work of \citet{alcantud2014dis} and \citet{gonzalez2019dilemma} as notable exceptions).

-Another classic multiwinner election model is when the voters vote by ranking the candidates from the most to the least preferred one.
-The recent survey by \citet{FSST-trends} provides an up-to-date overview of the literature on multiwinner election with ranking-based preferences.
-The variant where the voters submit weak orders over candidates (i.e., rankings with ties) has been considered, e.g., by \citet{aziz2020expanding}.
-While multiwinner voting based on weak orders generalizes both the ABC model of this survey and ranking-based multiwinner elections, it should be noted that the concepts introduced in this survey (e.g., notions of proportionality) do not easily generalize to this more expressive setting, in particular not without a substantial increase in required notation.
+A model closely related to trichotomous preferences arises if approval ballots are incomplete due to missing information.
+In this model, the middle, ``neutral'' option corresponds to ``unknown''.
+In practice, voting rules often have to be computed given incomplete information (such as missing ballots or incomplete ballots; see the handbook chapter of \citet{brandt2015handbook-chapter10} for a broader discussion).
+For ABC rules, a first analysis with focus on AV is due to \citet{bar-gou-lan-mon-ries}.
+A more comprehensive treatment by \citet{imber2021committee} considers the class of Thiele methods and focuses on computational problems related to incomplete information.
+Apart from the three-valued model of incomplete information, as discussed here, they also propose models where ``unknown'' candidates are ordered by preference but it is unclear where to separate them in approved and disapproved candidates.
+Finally, \citet{terzopoulou2020restricted} study structured preference domains (cf.\ \Cref{subsec:Algorithms_for_Structured_Domains}) in connection with incomplete information.